humoyun-dev/yaxshilink-fondamat/docs/DEPLOYMENT.en.md

 - `--no-config-prompt`: do not prompt for WS settings on startup
 - `--configure-only`: prompt for WS settings, save to config.json, exit
 - `--setup`: force interactive setup (WS + device ports), even if config exists
+- `--device-setup-only`: prompt only for device ports/baud, save, then exit (non‑blocking)

 ---